How Many Ounces is 125g? A practical guide to Metric and Imperial Conversions

 Precision and Rounding in Conversions

 The precision of your conversion depends on the context.
 In many everyday situations, rounding to one or two decimal places (as we did above) is sufficient.
-However, for scientific or engineering applications, higher precision may be required.
+That said, for scientific or engineering applications, higher precision may be required.
 Using a more precise conversion factor (for example, using more decimal places in the conversion factor) and maintaining more significant figures throughout the calculation will yield a more accurate result.

-For example, using a more precise conversion factor of 28.3495 grams per ounce, the calculation becomes:
+Here's one way to look at it: using a more precise conversion factor of 28.3495 grams per ounce, the calculation becomes:

 Ounces = 125g / 28.3495g/oz ≈ 4.4092 oz